PaaulCB/Battleships-game/README.md

 ### Existing features

+- Choose username

+    - The game allow the user the choose it's own username.

+- Choose size

+    - The game allow the user to choose the size of the boards.

 - Random board generation

     - After the player enters the username and the board size, two boards with that size are generated and populated randomly with the correct amount of ships for that board size.